bacula-web/bacula-web/website/docs/about/index.md

 Bacula-Web was successfully tested with

-* Mozilla Firefox 94.0.1
+* Mozilla Firefox
-* Google Chrome 95.0.4638.69
+* Google Chrome
-* Brave version 1.31.88
+* Brave version
-* Microsoft Edge 95.0.1020.44
+* Microsoft Edge

 ::::tip
-Bacula-Web needs Javascript and Cookies to run well in your web browser, do not disable one of those.
+Bacula-Web needs JavaScript and Cookies to run well in your web browser (do not disable one of those).
 ::::

 ## Translations

-Bacula-Web language is by default in english, but it's also translated in not less than 15 languages
+Bacula-Web language is by default in English, but it's also translated into not least 15 languages.

 * Belarusian
 * Catalan